timweiss/WHALE-platform/README.md

-# SenseEverything (for Social Interaction Sensing)
+# WHALE
-Social Sensing environment.
+Social Sensing environment with Experience Sampling capabilities.

 ## Tasks
-- [ ] Add interaction tracking bubble
 - [ ] Import Experience Sampling elements from Excel tables
 - [ ] Allow to sample on lock/unlock and continuously in a set interval (maybe we can define some sensors to run in a periodic interval and others to sample on interaction)
-- [ ] Use WorkManager to schedule backend pushes
 - [ ] Implement API in app (pushing data, showing study name)
 - [ ] Add notification sensor
+- [x] Add interaction tracking bubble
-- [ ] Add onboarding interface (permissions, enrolment) and basic main activity for the app
+- [x] Add onboarding interface (permissions, enrolment) and basic main activity for the app
+- [x] Use WorkManager to schedule backend pushes
 - [x] Add radio frequency (Bluetooth and WiFi) sensor
 - [x] Detect if a conversation happens (see openSMILE)
 - [x] Revamp AppSensor so it actually retrieves the currently open app (probably with AccessibilityService)